MicroEJ/docs/ApplicationDeveloperGuide/eventQueue.rst

 Architecture
 ------------

-The Event Queue Foundation Library uses a dedicated Java thread to forward and process events.
+The Event Queue Foundation Library uses a dedicated thread to forward and process events.
 Application event listener's calls are done in the context of the Event Queue thread.

 .. figure:: images/event-queue-architecture.png
    :alt: Event Queue Architecture